-- .1 applied testing standards; - .2 materials and size; - .3 welding process and type; - .4 reference to the welding procedure specification; - .5 type of joint and size; - .6 main and auxiliary equipment; - .7 conventional sensitivity of testing and tuning methods with indication of applied calibration blocks and/or standard specimens; - .8 necessity and method of sensitivity correction; - .9 specification of parameters of detected defects (discontinuities, wrong size or shape) subject to assessment; - .10 requirements for tuning and calibration of applied equipment; - .11 forms of records issued upon test results; - .12 requirements for personnel qualification in accordance with the international or national standards; - .13 quality assessment criteria for the product acceptance. - 3.1.5 Requirements for acceptance non-destructive testing of welded joints. - 3.1.5.1 Acceptance non-destructive testing of welded joints shall be carried out (unless specified otherwise) after completion of all welding and straightening prior to painting or priming, or prior to application of galvanic and other coverings.
+.1 applied testing standards;

+.2 materials and size;

+.3 welding process and type;

+.4 reference to the welding procedure specification;

+.5 type of joint and size;

+.6 main and auxiliary equipment;

+.7 conventional sensitivity of testing and tuning methods with indication of applied calibration blocks and/or standard specimens;

+.8 necessity and method of sensitivity correction;

+.9 specification of parameters of detected defects (discontinuities, wrong size or shape) subject to assessment;

+.10 requirements for tuning and calibration of applied equipment;

+.11 forms of records issued upon test results;

+.12 requirements for personnel qualification in accordance with the international or national standards;

+.13 quality assessment criteria for the product acceptance.

+3.1.5 Requirements for acceptance non-destructive testing of welded joints.

+3.1.5.1 Acceptance non-destructive testing of welded joints shall be carried out (unless specified otherwise) after completion of all welding and straightening prior to painting or priming, or prior to application of galvanic and other coverings.

-During welding of higher strength steels structures at least 48 h shall pass between completion of welding and start of acceptance testing.
+During welding of higher or high strength steels structures at least 48 h shall pass between completion of welding and start of acceptance testing.

-- Notes: 1.
-If a manufacturer can submit a documentary evidence of resistance to cracking for the applied materials and welding procedure, the time between the completion of welding and start of testing may be reduced upon agreement with the Register for A/F40 grade steels and lower as per thicknesses up to 40 mm inclusive. - 2.
-This requirement doesn't cover operational technical testing performed during manufacture of products in accordance with the requirements of technical regulation (e.g., the layer testing of welded joints by visual testing, testing of welded joints with partially filled groove etc.) - 3.
-Time required before final acceptance testing of high strength steels is agreed with the Register in each particular case.
+Notes: 1.
+If a manufacturer can submit a documentary evidence of resistance to cold cracking for the applied materials and welding procedure, the time between the completion of welding and start of testing may be reduced for A/F40 grade steels and lower as per thicknesses up to 40 mm inclusive.

+2. This requirement doesn't cover operational technical testing performed during manufacture of products in accordance with the requirements of technical regulation (e.g., the layer testing of welded joints by visual testing, testing of welded joints with partially filled groove etc.)